 WireGuard is available and ready for use for all existing IVPN customers.
 You do not need to sign up separately.

 Do you offer all features of IVPN for WireGuard?

-We support the same security and privacy features as with OpenVPN e.g. firewall, trusted networks and AntiTracker.
-However, we do not offer multi-hop and port forwarding with WireGuard at this time.
+We support the same security and privacy features as with OpenVPN e.g. Firewall, Trusted networks, AntiTracker and Multi-hop.

 Do you offer IPv6 support for WireGuard?

 UDP ports 53, 80, 443, 1194, 2049, 2050, 30587, 41893, 48574, 58237.